 - CIGLR research support staff work with CIGLR and GLERL principal investigators on technical aspects of their research projects.

 The Regional Consortium broadens our research capacity, intellectual expertise, and geographic scope across the Great Lakes.
-Consortium partners include nine universities and five private sector organizations that collaborate with CIGLR and NOAA GLERL to conduct research, transition research to operations, and engage with stakeholders.
+Consortium partners include ten universities and five private sector organizations that collaborate with CIGLR and NOAA GLERL to conduct research, transition research to operations, and engage with stakeholders.

 - Central Michigan University